Rud156/ShooterGame/README.md

         - [X] Ultimate Ability (All Damage/HP/Effects)
 - [X] ShootController that returns the correct direction where the projectile should be launched to hit the center of the screen
 - [X] Cooldown system for abilities.
 Can be faster cooldown, fixed amount time cooldown, percent amount cooldown...
+- [X] Add a Windup Time for every Ultimate

 ## External Credits
 - https://opengameart.org/content/lava-meets-water